Easy Photography Composition Tips for Beginners

 Consider how you can use elements within a scene to frame your subject.

 A section of a fence provides framing for composition in a frost-laden scene.
-Additionally, Tip#2, Leading Lines, applies, as the fence on the left acts somewhat as a block to guide the gaze to follow it.
+Additionally, Tip#2, Leading Lines, applies, as the fence on the left acts somewhat as a block to guide the gaze along it, see where it ends, and look at what’s in the distant background.

 Consider framing to isolate your subject, strengthen your compositions for a more immersive experience, and add context and variety to your photos.